 Barbecuing on a grill and sitting around a fire pit are enjoyable on a summer evening, but they can quickly turn into disaster if you’re not careful.

-U.S. fire departments responded to an average of 8,900 home fires per year in 2009-13 involving grills, hibachis or barbecues, according to a report by the National Fire Protection Association (NFPA).
+U.S. fire departments responded to an average of 8,900 home fires per year in 2014-2018 involving grills, hibachis or barbecues, according to a report by the National Fire Protection Association (NFPA).
 July tends to be the peak month for grill fires coming in at about 18% of the year’s total grill fires, while May, June and August are close behind.

-Propane gas from grills was involved in 83 percent of the home fires, the NFPA reported.
-Leaks or breaks were the main causes of gas grill fires.
-Other causes were a failure to clean the grill, having the grill too close to something that could catch fire, and leaving the grill unattended.
+Leaks or breaks tend to be the main causes of gas grill fires.
+Other causes can be failure to clean the grill, having the grill too close to something that could catch fire, and leaving the grill unattended.

 The best solutions?
 Don’t leave a grill near flammables and don’t leave it unattended.
 If you have a charcoal grill, make sure the embers are out before leaving it.
 You’ll want to double check on your liability and personal property coverage, should you cause damage with grill flames.